lucapette/website/content/writing/my-programming-principles.md

 its own article (interested?
 Please, let me know!) but this principle plays a surprisingly big part in this.
 The ergonomics of statically typed languages allow me a much more relaxed approach to the make it work phase.
 I genuinely don't need to care how the code is organised or their naming.
-Modern IDEs like intellij are so good at refactoring code that I can do a big chunk of the make it good part in seconds.
+Modern IDEs are so good at refactoring code that I can do a big chunk of the make it good part in seconds.
 It's somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to make naming good..

 ### Throw away first